Web3secNews/blog/README.md

 # Web3sec.News Blog 📄
 Welcome to the Web3sec.News Blog repository!

 Here's a *step-by-step* guide on how to write a blog in Markdown format and submit a pull request (PR) to get your blog published on our website.
-Even if you're not a tech-savvy person, this guide will help you contribute your valuable content effortlessly.
-You will also receive proper credits as the writer of the blog.
+Even if you're not a tech-savvy person, this guide will help you contribute your valuable content effortlessly and receive proper credits as the writer of the blog as you write.

 ![Web3secNews](public/og.png)